DataBiosphere/toil/README.md

 6. Upon completion of all the children (and children's children and follow-ons, collectively descendants) the follow-on job is run.
 The follow-on job may create more children.

 ##scriptTree
-ScriptTree provides a simple Python interface to jobTree, and is the preferred way to use jobTree.
+ScriptTree provides a Python interface to jobTree, and is now the only way to interface with jobTree (previously you could manipulate XML files, but I've removed that functionality as I improved the underlying system).

 Aside from being the interface to jobTree, scriptTree was designed to remediate some of the pain of writing wrapper scripts for cluster jobs, via the extension of a simple python wrapper class (called a 'Target' to avoid confusion with the more general use of the word 'job') which does much of the work for you.
 Using scriptTree, you can describe your script as a series of these classes which link together, with all the arguments and options specified in one place.
 The script then, using the magic of python pickles, generates all the wrappers dynamically and clean them up when done.